paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (a)(8), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Part A of title IV of the Act is classified generally to part A (§ 601 et seq.) of subchapter IV of chapter 7 of this title.
+620. Part A of title IV of the Act is classified generally to part A (§ 601 et seq.) of subchapter IV of chapter 7 of this title.
 For complete classification of this Act to the Code, see [section 1305 of this title](./chapter-007-social-security.md#section-1305) and Tables.

 The Individuals with Disabilities Education Act, referred to in subsec. (d)(1), is title VI of Pub.
 L. 91–230, Apr.
 13, 1970, 84 Stat.
 175, which is classified generally to chapter 33 (§ 1400 et seq.) of Title 20, Education.
 Part C of the Act is classified generally to subchapter III (§ 1431 et seq.) of chapter 33 of Title 20.
 Section 619 of the Act is classified to [section 1419 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1419&num=0&edition=prelim).
 For complete classification of this Act to the Code, see [section 1400 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1400&num=0&edition=prelim) and Tables.